Free tekno

 Free tekno, also known as tekno, freetekno and hardtek, is the music predominantly played at free parties in Europe.
 The spelling tekno is deliberately used to differentiate the musical style from techno.
 The music is fast and it can vary between 150 and 185 bpm and is characterised by a pounding repetitive kick drum.
 Nevertheless, bass drum distortion by clipping is used less often as in the related genre of mainstyle hardcore.
-Nowadays, some tekno producers also use drum sets that rather sound trancey, since many members of the tekno subculture as well as the psytrance subculture frequently attend the same raves and the two scenes are closely connected.
+Nowadays, some tekno producers also use drum samples/sounds that rather sound trancey, since many members of the tekno subculture as well as the psytrance subculture frequently attend the same raves and the two scenes are closely connected.